Naming conventions generally differ depending on a Malaysian’s, indicating whether a person is Malay, Indian or Chinese-Malaysian.

 - Chinese women do not change their names when they marry, but children are given their father's name.

-- Chinese names are hard for Westerners to pronounce as the tones of Cantonese and Mandarin are very specific.
-Upon moving to Australia, the Chinese take this into consideration (along with the pressure to conform to Western standards), and therefore, most will adopt a Westernised first name.
+- Chinese names are often hard for Westerners to pronounce as the tones of Cantonese and Mandarin are very specific.
+Upon moving to Australia, the Chinese-Malaysians may take this into consideration (along with the pressure to conform to Western standards) and commonly adopt a Westernised first name.
 They may keep one of their original first names as a middle name, but essentially adopt a new name and format it in the Western way: [Westernised first name] [Chinese first name/middle name] [surname] (e.g. James Zhifu WANG).
-This new name is only used in Western and international contexts; they revert to their original name when returning to China.
-However, first-generation Chinese migrants living in Australia usually give their Australia-born child a Western name instead of a Chinese one.
+This new name is only used in Western and international contexts; they revert to their original name when returning to Malaysia.
+However, living in Australia usually give their Australia-born child a Western name instead of a Chinese one.

 - Many Indian names do not include a surname.
 The initial of the father’s name is placed before their first name (e.g. N. Kumar).
 When addressed formally, the name is written as ‘s/o N. Kumar’.
 ‘S/o’ means ‘son of’, while ‘d/o’ is used for females and means ‘daughter of’.

 - Sometimes when women marry, they omit their father’s initial and adopt their husband’s first name as their surname (e.g. Nita KUMAR).
 However, it is also common for women to adopt their husband’s family name (e.g. Nita VASANI).